 It was through her I found this track.
 That sexy bass line drew me dancing to her booth, where it was deafeningly loud, so I asked her what the song was via hand motions and scrap paper.
 Later, when I stumbled back up there wasted to give her my number, I didn’t have the Chinese, the time, or the native capacity to explain all that I was trying to hand to her.
 I couldn’t take the top off my head and show her the radiating prism of light that was my secret world.
 She never called, because obviously, but it hurt all the same.

 There’s so much that could have been, so many universes, so many futures, dreamed up in instants then torn apart and scattered to the winds.
 So many reasons we don’t connect, so many reasons things don’t happen.
-You can’t take it personally, you cannot take it personally, do not take your rejections personally.
+You can’t take it personally.
+You cannot take it personally.
+Do not take your rejections personally.
 I know it hurts, but, stop, just — stop.
 Fuck.
-Life is wild, full of wonder and possibility, and even when it feels bland, even when it hurts, you are a wild thing in it.
-So screw it.
 Let’s dance like wild things.

 “Caught in a motion that I don’t want to stop…”